PRodriguez19/MMG3320-5320/docs/assignments/week2_assignment.md

 **Please Take Note:**

-+ The argument --genomeDir is pointing to an entire directory while --genomeFastaFiles is pointing to a specific file.
-This is really important as the program is looking for "specific" files or entire directories (with files in them!) to run successfully.
++ The argument `--genomeDir` is pointing to an entire directory while `--genomeFastaFiles` is pointing to a specific file.
+This is really important as the program is looking for specific files or entire directories (with files in them!) to run successfully.

 + Each line here ends with a `\`.
 The `\` can also be used as an escape character that signals that the character following it has a special meaning in this case its a continuation.